wp-plugins/nerd-social-share-buttons/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A set of very simple social sharing buttons- important in your social media network.
+A set of very simple light wieght social sharing buttons- important in your social media network.

 == Description ==
 Simple and fast to load social share buttons , fancy and bold enough to get a share from your visitors, it's written in PHP, HTML and CSS.